chuanqisun/htmaa-2025/src/posts/week-02/index.md

 ### Introduction

-I joined force with [Miranda](https://fab.cba.mit.edu/classes/863.25/people/MirandaLi/) and [Ray](https://fab.cba.mit.edu/classes/863.25/people/RaySong/) to study the kerf characteristics of the laser cutter.
-After receicing the demo and training from the lab manager, we selected the xTool P2 desktop laser cutter for its usability:
+I joined forces with [Miranda](https://fab.cba.mit.edu/classes/863.25/people/MirandaLi/) and [Ray](https://fab.cba.mit.edu/classes/863.25/people/RaySong/) to study the kerf characteristics of the laser cutter.
+After receiving the demo and training from the lab manager, we selected the xTool P2 desktop laser cutter for its usability:

 - Camera-guided UI was very easy to use
 - Built-in templates for creating a test grid with varying parameters